Search for Important Questions

 1. What do you mean by human rights?

-2. What do you mean by dowry?
+2. What do you mean by consumerism?
+Discuss the efforts done by government for consumer protection.

-3. What do you mean by crime?
+3. What do you mean by delinquency?
+Discuss the various causes of delinquency.

 1. When is Human Rights Day celebrated?